ASACHIT/shareit-tool/README.md

 ## Installation
 #### If you are using Windows os you can directly Run .exe file --> [download](https://github.com/ASACHIT/shareit-tool/releases/download/shareit/sharefiles.exe)
+#### If you are using Linux then - https://github.com/ASACHIT/shareit-tool/tree/for-linux

 **Running Code directly**
 ```bash